Dragon Kiss/ Morks’ Reign

 ‘I’m sure there was something I was supposed to do.’
 Came a familiar voice through the din of pounding war drums at the back of the engineer’s thick skull.

-Thrully lifted his leaden, throbbing head out of the puddle of Bugmans’ XXX and gazed blearily around the Common Room of the Giants Head Inn, Grunthemsberg.
+Thrully lifted his leaden, throbbing head out of the puddle of Grizzly Badger XXX and gazed blearily around the Common Room of the Giants Head Inn, Grunthemsberg.
 Wobbly distorted figures got up from adjacent tables and shifted cautiously over to darker corners.

 The dwarf blinked and stifled a burning, acidy, frothy, biley burp.
 A humid and moist quack emanated from below the table.

-“I’m sure there was something I was supposed to do” he muttered to himself as he tried to focus; a few of his ‘S’s’ contracted then elongated as he fumbled the sentence through cracked, dry lips.
+“I’m sure there was something I was supposed to do today…” he muttered to himself as he tried to focus; a few of his ‘S’s’ contracted then elongated as he fumbled the sentence through cracked, dry lips.

 Where was Dragon Kiss?
-He checked, unsteadily, about him his grip firmly on his seat.
+He checked unsteadily about him, his grip firmly on his seat.
 She wasn’t by his side or fallen under the table.
 Gone.
-Why wasn’t his humble axe at this belt?
-He repositioned his goggles then rubbed the back of his head massaging it through his leather cowl.
+And why wasn’t his humble axe not even at this belt?
+He repositioned his goggles on his forhead then rubbed the back of his head massaging it through his leather cap.
 Even this felt odd, as if it didn’t fit him anymore.
 Where were his friends?
 Where was his shirt!
 He hadn’t drunk alone in decades.
 And certainly hadn’t had a hangover of this magnitude in even longer.
 Could he be…still drunk?
-Surely not, dwarfs can drink solidly for a whole weekend then still get up first thing on a Mornday morning and pull a pit wagon out of a mine shaft.
+Surely not, dwarfs can drink solidly for a whole weekend then still get up first thing on a Mournday morning and pull a pit wagon out of a mine shaft.

-A man in a filthy apron appeared and began mopping at the flood plains of Thrullys’ table.
+A human in a filthy apron appeared and began mopping at the flood plains of Thrullys’ table.

 ‘Where Dragon Kiss?’
 Thrully blurted, realising only moments afterward that it was he who had spoken.